pratyusv/pratyusv.github.io/_posts/2022-01-13-servicediscovery.markdown

 categories: ['Distributed Systems Components']
 ---

 When a client wants to make a request, it has to know which node it should connect to.
-As partitions are rebalanced, the assignement of partitions to node changes.
+As partitions are rebalanced, the assignment of partitions to node changes.
 This problem is called *service discovery*.

 ---
 ## Routing tier

 Many applications have a routing tier, which receives requests from clients.
-This routing tier is partition aware and forwards the request to appropriate node.
+This routing tier is partition aware and forwards the request to the appropriate node.
 The **`ZooKeeper`** configuration service can be used to track the nodes along with the keys they serve.

 <div>
     <center><img src="{{ site.baseurl }}/assets/img/serviceDiscovery/configService.png"></center>